Freemius/freemius-node-sdk/README.md

 If you only need to access one product, we recommend using the `plugin` scope.
 You can get the product's credentials in *SETTINGS -> Keys*.
 If you need to access multiple products, use the `developer` scope.
 To get your credentials, click on *My Profile* at the top right menu and you'll find it in the *Keys* section.

-Download the SDK and run `npm i` to install dependencies.
+Run `npm i https://github.com/Freemius/freemius-node-sdk` to install dependencies.

 Basic SDK usage.